 Admission Policies & Procedures

-The high school diploma equivalency may be satisfied by either General Educational Development (GED) tests or a United States Military Form DD-214 indicating that applicant has completed high school.
-The applicant must be able to read and speak English effectively and also be able to use a computer keyboard and mouse to navigate the Windows environment.
+The High School Diploma equivalency may be satisfied by either General Educational Development (GED) tests or a United States military Form DD-214 indicating that applicant has completed high school.
+All applicants must be able to read and speak English effectively and also be able to use a computer keyboard and mouse to navigate in the Windows environment.

 Tuition and fees are due in full 14 days prior to the beginning of a scheduled course.
 With your paid tuition, an updated statement of account and instructions on how to get started will be emailed to you within two business days.
 The cost of each class is located next to the course description in the CIAT School Catalog.